sthaeron/forsyde-devtools/docs/core-ir.md

 # Core IR

 ## Tutorials
-Videos about an introduction to Core can be found in [GHC Hackathon](https://www.youtube.com/watch?v=EQA69dvkQIk&list=PLBkRCigjPwyeCSD_DFxpd246YIF7_RDDI) and [Into the Core - Squeezing Haskell into Nine Constructors by Simon Peyton Jones ](https://www.youtube.com/watch?v=uR_VzYxvbxg).
+Videos introducing Core can be found in [GHC Hackathon](https://www.youtube.com/watch?v=EQA69dvkQIk&list=PLBkRCigjPwyeCSD_DFxpd246YIF7_RDDI) and [Into the Core - Squeezing Haskell into Nine Constructors by Simon Peyton Jones ](https://www.youtube.com/watch?v=uR_VzYxvbxg).
 For thorough information about Core, consult the [core syn type](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/compiler/core-syn-type#case-expressions) wiki.

 ## Core algebraic data type
 The top level of our Core IR translation starts from a `CoreProgram` which is a type synonym of a list of `CoreBind`.
 Each `CoreBind` is a type synonym of a `Bind CoreBndr`.
 A `Bind CoreBndr` is a specific type synonym of the `Bind` data type used by GHC Core.
 Core algebraic data types are defined in the code snippet below.

 ``` Haskell
 type CoreExpr = Expr Var